Why Create Passive Income Streams?

 MIS Tip Three: Name it baby!
 Naming your MIS passive or leveraged service or product is such an important step.
 This will help you to center and focus your vision.
 For example, let's say you want to create a webinar.
 What is the purpose of this webinar for you, and what is the purpose for the attendee?

 By understanding your purpose (i.e. what is my hope in providing this webinar?
 Do I want to parlay this into other active, passive, or leveraged income?
-Am I all about simply getting information out there?
+This this webinar about getting information out there to the people who need it?
 Is this a way to help establish my voice as an expert?), as well as what the attendees purpose might be (i.e. why people would be attending and what they would be taking away), this will help you stay focused while you create your outline and curriculum.

 One of my more successful webinars is on line training for sex addiction therapists on how to create a partners of sex addicts group.
 My other popular webinar for therapists is on Multiple Income Streams.
 And another well attended webinar is teaching CSATs on how to take sex addicts and their partners through a complex process called, "Formal Clinical Disclosure."

 Why are these successful?
-Because colleagues were searching for information, wanted to learn without having to fly to a conference or paying a bunch of money out, and I had the expertise, the experience, and a trusted reputation within our field.
+Because colleagues were asking for information, wanted to learn without having to fly to a conference or pay a ton of money, and I had the expertise, the experience, and a trusted reputation within our field.
 And...
 I was willing to take the time to create an excellent training and materials.
 The formula for a successful MIS is pretty simple:

 Need + Expertise + Willingness to create a product of service of excellence + Sharing with others + Affordability + Integrity = A Successful MIS.